The Yale Club of New York City

 The Yale Club of New York City, commonly called The Yale Club, is a private club in Midtown Manhattan, New York City.
 Its membership is restricted almost entirely to alumni and faculty of Yale University.
-The Yale Club has a worldwide membership of over 11,000.
+The Yale Club has a worldwide membership of more than 11,000.
 The 22-story clubhouse at 50 Vanderbilt Avenue, opened in 1915, was the world's largest clubhouse upon its completion and is still the largest college clubhouse ever built.